Cognigy/Documentation/docs/en/docs/ai/installation/single-replica-mongoDB-to-multi-replica-mongoDB-migration.md

     rs.status()
     ```

-3. If you are setting up the Multi-replica MongoDB setup **on a different Kubernetes cluster**, then skip to step 5.
-If you are setting up the Multi-replica MongoDB setup **on the same Kubernetes cluster where single-replica MongoDB is running** then, connect to the primary MongoDB pod.
-For example if  `mongodb-0` is the primary node:
+3. If you are setting up the Multi-replica MongoDB setup:

+    * on a different Kubernetes cluster - skip to step 5.
+    * on the same Kubernetes cluster where single-replica MongoDB is running - connect to the primary MongoDB pod.
+For example, if  `mongodb-0` is the primary node:
     ```bash
     kubectl exec -it mongodb-0 -n mongodb -- bash
     ```

 4. After attaching to the primary pod of the multi-replica MongoDB setup, execute the following command to take a dump of an existing database and restore it in the multi-replica MongoDB:
     ```bash
     mongodump --archive --authenticationDatabase admin -u admin -p <password> --host "mongo-server.default.svc:27017" | mongorestore --host "mongodb-0.mongodb-headless.mongodb.svc.cluster.local:27017" --authenticationDatabase admin -u root -p <password> --archive --drop
     ```

-5. If you are setting up the Multi-replica MongoDB setup **on a different Kubernetes cluster**, you have to dump the existing database to your local client filesystem and import it into the multi-replica setup afterwards.
+5. If you are setting up the multi-replica MongoDB setup **on a different Kubernetes cluster**, you have to dump the existing database to your local client filesystem and import it into the multi-replica setup afterward.
 The time of this operation heavily depends on the size of your database and your internet connection speed.
-To speed up the process, you can execute the commands from a server running in the same datacenter where your kubernetes clusters run.
-In case you follow this scenario, we strongly recommend to test dump process in advance to evaluate the downtime duration:
+To speed up the process, you can execute the commands from a server running in the same data center where your Kubernetes clusters run.
+In case you follow this scenario, we strongly recommend testing the dump process in advance to evaluate the downtime duration:

-    1. To make a dump to the local file system, log in into the old single replica MongoDB pod:
+    1. To make a dump to the local file system, log in to the old single replica MongoDB pod:
     ```bash
     kubectl exec -it deployment/mongo-server -- bash
     mkdir -p ./tmp/backup